-Let's take a look at each of these factors to get a better idea of what Barnes-Jewish College of Nursing offers and if it might be the right college for you.
+Let's take a closer look at these factors to get a better look at what Barnes-Jewish College of Nursing offers and if it could be the right college for you.

 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.
 Within six months of graduating, 100% of graduates receive at least one full-time job offer.